Orthogonal polynomials and diffusion operators: The bounded -dimensional models

-For the other density measures, we may set $q= 2p_1+1$, $q= 2p_2+1$, and consider the unit sphere in $\bR^{2+3p}\times \bR^{q+1}$.
-For a point $(U,V)\in \bR^{2+3p}\times \bR^{q+1}$, we set $X= \|U\|^2$ and we chose for $Y$ some homogeneous degree 3 harmonic polynomial $P(U)$.
-Then, the various formulae for $\LL_{p_1,p_2}(X)$, $\LL_{p_1,p_2}(Y)$, $\Ga(X)$, $\Ga(X,Y)$ and $\Ga(Y)$ are satisfied as soon as $\Ga_\bE(Y)= 9\|U\|^4$, where $\Ga_\bE$ denotes the Euclidean operator $\Ga$.
-This problem has been studied by Cartan \cite{cartan1} where he proved that such polynomials exist only for $p=0,1,2,4,8$.
-Beyond the case $p=0$ (the above example), this corresponds respectively to real, complex, quaternionic and octonionic structures.
-Such a function (for $p=1,2,4$ ) may be for example represented as follows: consider a symmetric $3\time 3$ matrix with trace $0$ and respectively real, complex and quaternionic entries.
-On this space of matrices, one may consider the Euclidean structure given by $\|M\|^2= \tr(M^tM)$, and, for this structure, the function $Y: M\mapsto \det(M)$, satisfies $\Ga_\bE(M)= \|M\|^2$, as one may check by direct computation (care has to be taken however when computing the determinant of the quaternionic matrix, respecting the order of multiplication).
-The case $p=0$ corresponds to diagonal matrices, and the Cayley case is slightly more complex.
+This problem has been studied by Cartan \cite{cartan1} where he proved that such polynomials exist only for $\cd=0,1,2,4,8$.
+Beyond the case $\cd=0$ (the above example), this corresponds respectively to real, complex, quaternionic and octonionic structures.
+Such a function (for $\cd=1,2,4,8$ ) may be for example represented as follows: consider a Hermitian $3\times 3$ matrix with trace $0$ and respectively real, complex, quaternionic, or octonionic entries.
+On this space of matrices, one may consider the Euclidean structure given by $X=\|M\|^2= \tr(M^*M)$, and, for this structure, the function $Y: M\mapsto 3\sqrt6\det(M)$, satisfies $\|M\|^2=\tr(M^2)$, as one may check by direct computation.
+The case $p=0$ corresponds to diagonal matrices.

+\brmq The determinant of a $3\times3$ Hermitian matrix over $\bH$ or $\bO$, in fact, does not make much troubles.
+Indeed, only two terms of its expansion depend on the order of multiplication: $M_{12}M_{23}M_{31}$ and $M_{13}M_{32}M_{21}$.
+So, we can choose any order for one of them and take the conjugate value for the other one. \ermq